ibm-cloud-docs/pattern-code-engine-ai-summary-app/reference-architecture-pattern-ai-summ-code-engine-app.md

 {: toc-content-type="reference-architecture"}
 {: toc-version="1.0"}

-The `AI summarization using highly resilient serverless architecture in {{site.data.keyword.cloud}}` pattern describes an internet-facing web application deployed using {{site.data.keyword.codeenginefull}} serverless platform in two {{site.data.keyword.cloud_notm}} regions.
+The "AI summarization using highly resilient serverless architecture pattern in {{site.data.keyword.cloud}}" describes an internet-facing web application deployed using {{site.data.keyword.codeenginefull}} serverless platform in two {{site.data.keyword.cloud_notm}} regions.
 By provisioning application in two regions user requests are served in an active-active manner and in case of an outage in one region the second region continues to serve user requests.

 ## Architecture diagram